 Modified Opening Hours at Volcano Bay

-Volcano Bay Capacity Will Be Limited
+Volcano Bay Capacity Is Limited

-Ride Capacity Will Be Limited
+Ride Capacity Is Limited

 Some Rides May Not Be Open

-Bring a face mask, or you’ll be able to purchase one in the entrance area.
+Officially: Bring a face mask, or you’ll be able to purchase one in the entrance area.
 These are required when you are unable to socially distance.
 Face masks are not required (or allowed) on rides and slides or in the pools.

-A Temperature Check Will Be Required
+A Temperature Check Is Required

 But really, if you or anyone you’re with isn’t feeling well, don’t go to the parks in the first place.
 Wait until you’re healthy and you know you’re not going to be possibly infecting others.
 Please!

-Physical Distancing Will Be in Effect
+Physical Distancing Is In Effect

 Keep Your Hands Clean